Crypt212/obsidian-vault/Notes/Software Engineering/PHP Language/PHP.md

 ```
 - Generator functions are feasible by just putting `yield` statements in normal functions.
+#### Sorting
+- [ksort()](https://www.phptutorial.net/php-tutorial/php-ksort/) – sort array keys of an associative array.
+- [usort()](https://www.phptutorial.net/php-tutorial/php-usort/) – sort an array with a user-defined function.
+- [asort()](https://www.phptutorial.net/php-tutorial/php-asort/) – sort an associative array and maintain the index association.
+- [uasort()](https://www.phptutorial.net/php-tutorial/php-uasort/) – sort an associative array with a user-defined comparison function and maintains the index association.
+- [uksort()](https://www.phptutorial.net/php-tutorial/php-uksort/) – sort the keys of an array with a user-defined comparison function.

+-
 - There is an amazing operator called "spaceship operator", looks like this `<=>`, it

 -  Learn PHP Syntax.